-The Critical Area Commission for the Chesapeake and Atlantic Coastal Bays will be holding a public information meeting concerning the Critical Area map updates for the City of Annapolis at the location and time indicated below:
+The Critical Area Commission for the Chesapeake and Atlantic Coastal Bays will be holding a public information meeting concerning the Critical Area map updates for Baltimore City at the location and time indicated below:

 ... or information about the Critical Area Program or questions relating to State oversight of local programs, e-mail Lisa.Hoerger@maryland.gov or call 410-260-3478.